 Although they may often get bundled into the same category, overhead costs are not the same as operating costs.
 But, there is overlap between the two.
 By focusing on lowering your overhead costs, you can lower operating costs and improve your cash flow.
 This ensures that the business stays liquid and is capable of weathering most any financial storm.

-Overhead costs are the business costs related to the daily operations.
+Overhead costs are business expenses related to daily operations.
 But unlike operational expenses, overhead isn’t tied to a specific business activity or cost unit.
 Instead, it supports the business’ cost-generating operations.
-Examples include, rent, utilities, insurance, administrative costs, etc. As Harvard Business Review notes, making cuts to this expansive category is easier said than done:
+Examples include, rent, utilities, insurance, administrative & maintenance costs, etc. As Harvard Business Review notes, making cuts to this expansive category is easier said than done:

 “Given the enormous diversity of overhead activities, it is easy to see why they are so hard to cut.
 Each of the many types of activity performed in support of a company’s line functions may include a variety of distinct skills or areas of expertise.
 Even subdisciplines within a single functional area may embrace diverse specialties.”